-If your physician accepts Medicare assignment, then we waive some of your deductibles, copayment and coinsurance for covered charges.
+If your physician accepts Medicare assignment, we waive some of your deductibles, copayments and coinsurance for covered charges.

-If your physician does not accept Medicare assignment, then you pay the difference between the "limiting charge" or the physician's charge (whichever is less) and our payment combined with Medicare's payment.
+If your physician does not accept Medicare assignment, you pay the difference between the "limiting charge" or the physician's charge (whichever is less) and our payment combined with Medicare's payment.

 It is important to know that a physician who does not accept Medicare assignment may not bill you for more than 115% of the amount Medicare bases its payment on, called the "limiting charge."
 The Medicare Summary Notice (MSN) that Medicare will send you will have more information about the limiting charge.
 If your physician tries to collect more than allowed by law, ask the physician to reduce the charges.
 If the physician does not, report the physician to the Medicare carrier that sent you the MSN form.
-Call us if you need further assistance.
+Call us if you need further assistance

 Section 10.
-Definitions of terms we use in this brochure
+Definitions of Terms We Use in This Brochure